Publications

 Computational explorations of human cognition have been especially successful when applied to visual perception.
 Existing models have primarily focused on rigid objects, emphasizing shapepreserving invariance to changes in viewpoint, lighting, object size, and scene context.
 Yet many objects in our everyday environments, such as cloths, are soft.
 This poses both quantitatively greater and qualitatively different challenges for models of perception, due to soft objects’ dynamic and high-dimensional internal structure — as in the changing folds and wrinkles of a cloth waving in the wind.
 Soft object perception is also correspondingly rich, involving novel properties such as stiffness.
 Here we explore the ability of different kinds of computational models to capture human visual perception of the physical properties of texture-equated cloths (e.g., their degrees of stiffness) that are undergoing different naturalistic transformations (e.g., falling vs. waving in the wind).
 Across visual matching tasks, both the successes and failures of human performance are well explained by Woven — a novel model that incorporates physics-based simulations to infer probabilistic representations of cloths.
 In contrast, competing models that are calibrated to equal performance as Woven on objective measures — including Woven ablations and a deep neural network — fail to capture human performance.
 We also confirm a novel prediction of Woven in additional analysis of our data.
 We suggest that humanlike machine vision may also require representations that transcend image features, and involve intuitive physics.

-Ongchoco, J. D. K., Wong, K. W., & Scholl, B. J. (in prep).
+Ongchoco, J. D. K., Wong, K. W., & Scholl, B. J. (submitted).
 The “unfinishedness” of dynamic events is spontaneously extracted in visual perception: A new ‘Visual Zeigarnik Effect’.

 [Show abstract]